codio/site/source/docs/dashboard/stacks/guidelines.html.md

 ##Long Description
 You should include a full description of your Stack that appears when someone clicks on it within the Stacks listing.
-This information will also be available to users in Projects they create from this Stack in the `STACK_README.md` file.
+This information will also be available to users in Projects by going to `Project>Stack Info` in their Project, which should open automatically.
 Check out some of Codio Certified Pack long descriptions.

 Below is a template you could use.